top of page

 As the peak body for the youth sector in Queensland, YANQ has been undertaking research into various issues which impact on young people and the youth sector.
 You can access published documents going back to 1991 via the link below.

-On Wednesday 6th September 2023 Jen Kaighin facilitated a discussion exploring the links between critical youth work theories and critical practice.
+Jen Kaighin facilitating a discussion exploring the links between critical youth work theories and critical practice.
 The first part of this webinar was lecture based, i.e. a PowerPoint followed by a discussion about practice, and how to enact critical practice in neoliberal (less than critical) youth work spaces.
 Jen is currently a lecturer in social work and human services at QUT, prior to joining QUT Jen was a youth work practitioner focused mainly on youth housing and homelessness.

 Youth Work &